LI-JIANSHU/LanguageModelling/Running_tasks.md

  * SPNLM training:
   - The first trial: sentences begins with `<s>` and ends with `</s>`
   - The second trial: sentences begins as usual and ends with `</s>`
+  - Adding grams from evaluation dataset, the first trial
+  - Adding grams from evaluation dataset, the second trial

 ---